dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-When processing objects of type `FileVideoSource`, the static `AVAsset.FromUrl` method is used to specify the video file to be played, with an iOS `NSUrl` object created from the string URI.
+When processing objects of type `FileVideoSource`, the static `AVAsset.FromUrl` method is used to specify the video file to be played, with the `NSUrl.CreateFileUrl` method creating an iOS `NSUrl` object from the string URI.

 ## Create custom transport controls